 - Track 2 projects are further along the development timeline and must meet strict requirements regarding intellectual property rights and market access strategies.
 Funding covers projects with a financial need of more than 50k € for up to two years.

 Some examples of past and current projects include unmet needs in pediatric, neglected or orphan diseases, cardiovascular, oncology, inflammatory, respiratory, neurological, autoimmune indications and infectious disease.
-We will consider small molecule, biologics, medical device, as well as diagnostics applications in these areas and other indications of serious unmet medical need.
+We will consider small molecule, biologics, medical device, as well as diagnostic applications from all medical disciplines and other indications of serious unmet medical need.

 The BIH seeks to increase the diversity of its funding programs.
 Women, individuals from underrepresented racial and ethnic groups, as well as individuals with disabilities are especially encouraged to apply for BIH programs.